Very degenerate elliptic equations under almost critical Sobolev regularity: Proof of Theorem

-are locally Lipschitz.
-To this end, we state first the following approximation result, which we take from \cite{CCG, CupGuiMas}.
+This section is devoted to the proof of Theorem \ref{thmain1}.
+To this end, we state first an approximation result, which we take from \cite{CCG, CupGuiMas}.
 It shows that one can find a sequence of uniformly elliptic integrands $\F_m$ that approximate the given $\F$.
-The approximants can be chosen to be Lipschitz in the $x$ variable, and also to have ellipticity bounds on all the domain of the $\xi$ variable, although these bounds may depend on $m$ (see conditions $\mathbf{(\tilde{F}_m2)}$-$\mathbf{(\tilde{F}_m4)}$ below).
+The approximants can be chosen to be smooth in the $x$ variable, and also to have ellipticity bounds on the whole $\R^{n\times N}$, although these bounds may depend on $m$ (see conditions $\mathbf{(\tilde{F}_m2)}$-$\mathbf{(\tilde{F}_m4)}$ below).
 Furthermore, these ellipticity conditions may be assumed uniform in $m$ away from a ball of the $\xi$ variable (see conditions $\mathbf{(\tilde{F}0)}$-$\mathbf{(\tilde{F}4)}$ below).
-We recall that, without loss of generality, we assumed that the radius $R$ appearing in the assumptions {\bf{(F0)}}--{\bf{(F4)}} is equal to $1$.
+We recall that, without loss of generality, we assumed that the radius $\mathcal{R}$ appearing in the assumptions {\bf{(F0)}}--{\bf{(F4)}} is equal to $1$.